KnightMareWolff/IQT/README.md

     int32 QualitySetting;
 };

-// 2.
-Define a conceptual IQT management class (e.g., a UGameInstanceSubsystem)
+// --- 2.
+Definition of an IQT Management Subsystem (UGameInstanceSubsystem) ---
-//    This provides global access to your IQT system for enqueuing tasks.
+// This subsystem provides global and managed access to your IQT queue.
+#pragma once

+#include "Subsystems/GameInstanceSubsystem.h"
+#include "EngineUtils.h" // For TActorIterator
+#include "IQT_Queue.h"    // Include your UIQT_Queue component header
+#include "IQTImageProcessTaskData.h" // If UIQTImageProcessTaskData is a UCLASS
+#include "IQT_DataTypes.h" // For FIQT_QueueItem
+#include "IQTManagerActor.h" // To find the Manager Actor
+#include "UMyIQTSubsystem.generated.h"

 UCLASS()
-class UMyIQTSubsystem : public UGameInstanceSubsystem {
+class MYPROJECT_API UMyIQTSubsystem : public UGameInstanceSubsystem
+{
     GENERATED_BODY()

 public:
-    // Conceptual method to enqueue a task
-    // TaskFunction: A TFunction<void()> representing the actual work to be done.
-    // TaskData: The specific data payload for this task. void EnqueueIQTTask(TFunction<void()> TaskFunction, const FIQTImageProcessTaskData& TaskData)
+    // Reference to the actual UIQT_Queue component in the world.
+    UPROPERTY(Transient) // Transient: not saved to disk TObjectPtr<UIQT_Queue> GlobalIQTQueue;

+    virtual void Initialize(FSubsystemCollectionBase& Collection) override
     {
-        // In a real IQT implementation:
-        // - TaskData would be serialized and sent to a message queue (e.g., RabbitMQ, Kafka).
-        // - TaskFunction (or a reference to it) would be handled by a worker pool.
-        // - Workers (separate threads/processes) would dequeue tasks and execute TaskFunction.

-        UE_LOG(LogTemp, Log, TEXT("IQT: Enqueuing task for image '%s' with filter '%s'"), *TaskData.ImagePath, *TaskData.FilterType);

-        // For demonstration, we'll simulate immediate execution or a simple async call within Unreal.
-        // In a real IQT, this would trigger robust background processing across your system.
-        Async(EAsyncExecution::Thread, TaskFunction);
+        Super::Initialize(Collection);
+        UE_LOG(LogTemp, Log, TEXT("UMyIQTSubsystem: Initialized."));
     }

+    virtual void Deinitialize() override
+    {
+        GlobalIQTQueue = nullptr; // Releases the reference when deallocated Super::Deinitialize();
+    }

+    // Method to get the UIQT_Queue component (searches for AIQTManagerActor in the world) UIQT_Queue* GetIQTQueueComponent()
+    {
+        if (GlobalIQTQueue.IsValid())
+        {
+            return GlobalIQTQueue;
+        }

+        // If the reference is not set, tries to find the AIQTManagerActor in the world.
+        // Note: In a real project, you would ensure that this ManagerActor is instantiated
+        // in the world (e.g., via GameMode or level placement) before being accessed. if (UWorld* World = GetWorld())
+        {
+            for (TActorIterator<AIQTManagerActor> It(World); It; ++It)
+            {
+                GlobalIQTQueue = It->IQTQueueComponent;
+                if (GlobalIQTQueue)
+                {
+                    // We don't call InitializeQueue() here again as it's already called in the ManagerActor's BeginPlay UE_LOG(LogTemp, Log, TEXT("UMyIQTSubsystem: UIQT_Queue component found via AIQTManagerActor."));
+                    return GlobalIQTQueue;
+                }
+            }
+        }
+        UE_LOG(LogTemp, Error, TEXT("UMyIQTSubsystem: AIQTManagerActor or UIQT_Queue component not found in the world."));
+        return nullptr;
+    }

+    /**
+     * Enqueues an image processing task into the IQT system.
+     * @param TaskData The specific image processing task data.
+     */
+    UFUNCTION(BlueprintCallable, Category = "IQT|Tasks")
+    void EnqueueImageProcessingTask(UIQTImageProcessTaskData* TaskData)
+    {
+        if (!TaskData)
+        {
+            UE_LOG(LogTemp, Error, TEXT("UMyIQTSubsystem: Invalid task data for enqueuing."));
+            return;
+        }

+        UIQT_Queue* IQTQueue = GetIQTQueueComponent();
+        if (!IQTQueue)
+        {
+            UE_LOG(LogTemp, Error, TEXT("UMyIQTSubsystem: UIQT_Queue component not found or initialized!"));
+            return;
+        }

+        // 1.
+Create an instance of FIQT_QueueItem
+        FIQT_QueueItem QueueItem;
+        QueueItem.Name = FName(*FString::Printf(TEXT("ImageProcess_%s"), *TaskData->ImagePath));
+        QueueItem.Priority = 100; // Example priority
+        // Example tag to trigger an ability or worker event.
+        // Make sure this tag exists in your project (e.g., via DefaultGameplayTags.ini) QueueItem.AbilityTriggerTag = FGameplayTag::RequestGameplayTag(TEXT("IQT.Task.ImageProcess"));
+        QueueItem.bIsOpen = true; // New task, open for processing
+        QueueItem.UserPayload = TaskData; // Stores the specific task data

+        // 2.
+Enqueue the item using the UIQT_Queue method
+        bool bSuccess = IQTQueue->EnqueueItem(QueueItem);

+        if (bSuccess)
+        {
+            UE_LOG(LogTemp, Log, TEXT("UMyIQTSubsystem: Task for image '%s' successfully enqueued (TaskID: %s)."), *TaskData->ImagePath, *QueueItem.TaskID.ToString());
+        }
+        else
+        {
+            UE_LOG(LogTemp, Error, TEXT("UMyIQTSubsystem: Failed to enqueue task for image '%s'."), *TaskData->ImagePath);
+        }
+    }
 };

-// 3.
-Enqueuing a task from an Unreal Actor or Blueprint Callable function
+// --- 3.
+Enqueue a task from an Unreal Actor or Blueprint Callable function ---
-//    This shows how you'd trigger a background operation from your game logic.
+// This shows how you would trigger a background operation from your game logic.
+#pragma once

+#include "GameFramework/Actor.h"
+#include "UMyIQTSubsystem.h" // Include the subsystem header
+#include "IQTImageProcessTaskData.h" // Include the task data header
+#include "AMyGameActor.generated.h"

 UCLASS()
-class AMyGameActor : public AActor
+class MYPROJECT_API AMyGameActor : public AActor
 {
     GENERATED_BODY()